|MASTER'S THESIS OR MAJOR PAPER|

 If approved, the physical thesis becomes the property of the University.
 Two copies will be filed in the Leddy Library, and a third in the academic unit.

-Occasionally, it is necessary to withhold the thesis from public circulation, especially where the student's interests (e.g., patent rights) would be jeopardized by publication.
+Occasionally, it is necessary to withhold the dissertation from public circulation, especially where the student's interests (e.g., patent rights) would be jeopardized by publication.
 In such cases, a thesis may be held from the public domain, i.e., the Leddy Library and the National Library of Canada.
 Such delay in circulation may be requested for six months without cause being given, and an additional period of six months with good cause.
 Forms for withholding a thesis are available from the Office of Graduate Studies .